abiglary1372/custom-object-detection--detectron2/README.md

 ## running the code on virual env

-after installing all the dependacies using the *.yml file provided, extracting the zip file u will have the foollowing :
+after installing all the dependacies using the *.yml file provided, creat the following project directory :

         objectDetection/
+		main.py
                data/
                    output/
                    rawDataset/